 Step 2: Check your credit health

-Your credit report and credit score are two of the main tools that lenders use to determine whether or not they are willing to lend you money.
-They want to know if you will be able to pay your bills on time.
+Your credit report and credit score are two of the main tools that lenders use to determine whether or not you are a good candidate for credit products.
+Lenders want to know if you will be able to pay your bills on time.

 Your credit score goes up and down based on the information in your report.
 For example: making regular payments, on time, will gradually make your score rise, but missing payments will make it drop.
 In Canada, credit scores range from 300 to 900.
 Scores of 600 and over are considered to be good.
 Scores of 750 and over are generally considered excellent.

 If you have a good credit score, you may be able to borrow money at a lower interest rate and pay less interest over the long term.
-Having a poor credit score can make it difficult to qualify for loans, credit cards, leases or mortgages, and sometimes result in higher interest rates.
+Having a poor credit score can make it difficult to qualify for loans, credit cards, leases or mortgages and sometimes results in higher interest rates.
 Your credit history can also affect your eligibility for some debt repayment options.

 Take time to check your credit health every so often.
 Check your credit report and make sure that there are no errors in the report.
+Checking your personal credit report will have no effect on your credit score.
 You have the right to know what information is on your report and can get a copy of your credit report free of charge.

-Not sure where you should focus your efforts to start taking control of your debt?
+Not sure where to focus your efforts to start taking control of your debt?
 There are many strategies you can use to manage debt and start paying it off.

 One option is to start by paying down the debt with the highest interest rate first.
 This means you'll pay less interest over time and will reduce your overall debt sooner.
-Another strategy is to start paying down the debt with the lowest balance.
+Another strategy is to prioritize paying down the debt with the lowest balance while still making sure you're making the minimum payments on all other debt.
 Knocking off a few debts quickly can help build momentum and motivate you to continue.

-If you don't know where to start, consider booking a consultation with a budget or credit counsellor.
+If you don't know where to start, consider getting help from a budget or credit counsellor.
 They can help you identify debt management opportunities and build a debt reduction strategy.
 For example:

 - Are there opportunities to consolidate loans (also known as debt pooling)?